 Roll out those lazy, hazy, crazy days of summer

 Those days of soda and pretzels and beer

 Unfortunately, like many good things, there’s a mosquito in the ointment.
 The flaring of fat drips and the grill marks on the steak are packed with cancer-causing chemicals.
 If you want to be technical the bad actors are PAH (polycyclic aromatic hydrocarbons) and HCA (heterocyclic amines).
-They are so labeled by the National Health Service’s Report on Carcinogens and many other sources.
-Each of them is a family of dozens of related chemicals, most of which are believed to be bad for you.
+The National Health Service’s Report on Carcinogens and many other sources so label them.
+Each of them is a family of dozens of related chemicals, most of which the experts believe are bad for you.

 Here’s a perfect example of an angel married to a demon: we love our barbecue but we hate to swallow those carcinogens.
 When scientists see a problem like this, they want to solve it.
 So the topic for this post is, how can we enjoy our barbecue and at the same time reduce its downside risk?